Skip to content

 Remember we passed by the Valley of the Fallen on the way to Segovia?
 Here’s a newsreel of Franco’s burial in 1975 (look for a young King Juan Carlos) + the removal of Franco’s casket in 2019… some 44 years later.

 Excellent, award-winning documentary from 2018 about attempts to deal with Franco’s legacy: El Silencio de Otros.
-Directed by Pedro Almodóvar, his latest feature film —Madres Paralelas— deals with the same topic.
+Directed by Pedro Almodóvar, his full-length feature film from 2021 —Madres Paralelas— deals with the same topic.

 Destruction of the Alcázar during the Spanish Civil War… the last photo shows what Plaza Zocodóver looked like before bombing.

 Wildfires have always been common in the Iberian peninsula.
 But as global temperatures increase, so does the number of wildfires.
 2022 was exceptional with more hectares burned than ever before.
 Although the perception of Spain is flat & dry, quite the opposite is true with 36% of the country forested… so we definitely feel the danger.
 Firefighters have done an exceptional job against great odds.
-Also consider that much of the country is experiencing a drought, with water reserves for some systems (like the Guadalquivir) at their lowest levels since the 1990s:
+2023 had fewer fires but drought conditions continued, affecting crop yields.
+Many central & southern regions experienced drought, with water reserves for some river valleys (like the Guadalquivir) at their lowest levels since the 1990s.
+The figures below are from Oct 2023:

 Reading list: I read Chapter 8 on the bus, but if you’d like the whole story then here are some recommended versions:

-Reading list: a 2011 exposé on olive oil industry that’s worth checking out.
+Reading list: a 2011 exposé on olive oil industry that’s still worth checking out… especially as harvests decrease & prices increase.

 Reading list: Tales of the Alhambra by Washington Irving (1832).
 Not my favorite book of all time, but it inspired many generations of Americans to visit & fall in love with Spain.